ottop/mygnome/README.md

 This is currently based on gnome 44.

+There are 2 folders
+* Desktop - Configuration on my desktop
+* Laptop - Configuration on my laptop

 Index:
 1. Stock settings and desktop config
-2. Dconf modifications
-3. Gnome tweaks
+2. Gnome tweaks
-4. Extensions
+3. Extensions

 ## Screenshots of the desktop